 30 Therefore having overlooked the times of ignorance, God is now declaring to men that all people everywhere should repent, 31 because He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed, having furnished proof to all men by raising Him from the dead.”
 Acts 17:30-31 (NASB)

 Paul began by telling the Athenians that God IS.
 Then he told them WHO God is.
 Then he closed this sermon by telling them WHAT God SAYS.
 He spoke the truth to them.
 He told them that judgment was coming and that this judgment was for all who do not repent.
 He made it clear that now was the day of salvation.
 God’s grace is past.
 God’s judgment is coming with His wrath.
 Repentance is required to be saved from it.
 Is this the gospel message most heard nowadays?
 No, it isn’t and that is tragic.

 Most who heard Paul that day laughed and scoffed and sneered.
 However, that is not the point.
 The majority always rejects these truths.
 Paul’s message was effective.

-Now when they heard of the resurrection of the dead, some mocked.
-But others said, “We will hear you again about this.”
-So Paul went out from their midst.
-But some men joined him and believed, among whom also were Dionysius the Areopagite and a woman named Damaris and others with them.
-(Acts 17:32-34 ESV)
+32 Now when they heard of the resurrection of the dead, some began to sneer, but others said, “We shall hear you again concerning this.”
+33 So Paul went out of their midst.
+34 But some men joined him and believed, among whom also were Dionysius the Areopagite and a woman named Damaris and others with them.
+Acts 17:32-34 (NASB)